rodneyosodo/africastalking-eris-devkit-playground/src/9MoistureSensor/README.md

 ```

-If you want to get percentage
+If you want to get the percentage

 ```cpp=
 void loop() {